top of page

 hello

-I—Luna (she/they)—am a white settler living on unceded Anishinaabe territories of Odawa, Bodéwadmiké (Potawatomi), and Meškwahki·aša·hina (Fox) people also known as Southern Michigan.
 I am an abolitionist, a geek, a creative, and an aquarius sun & cancer moon.
-I like to snuggle up on the couch to watch birds, play with dogs, and watch or read sci-fi/fantasy + spec fic.
+I like to snuggle up on the couch, with my sweet pitbull Nova, and watch or read sci-fi/fantasy + spec fic.
 I live with depression and chronic pain.
 I live for my friends (canine + human), long hikes, the sun shining through the trees during the golden hour, the moon, and better worlds.

-Currently enrolled: Master of Social Work (2024)
+Master of Social Work (2024)

 University of Michigan School of Social Work